0x00002a/cinc/README.md

 ## Support for games

-Technically not _all_ games are supported.
-Cinc uses the [ludusavi](https://github.com/mtkennerly/ludusavi) manifest format (and ludusavi's manifest by default) and I have yet to find a game that _isn't_ on that list, but if a game isn't supported and you want it recommend either changing the `default_manifest` url in the config to point at your custom manifest or contributing to the ludusavi one directly.
+Technically not _all_ games are supported. cinc uses the [ludusavi](https://github.com/mtkennerly/ludusavi) manifest format (and ludusavi's manifest by default) and I have yet to find a game that _isn't_ on that list, but if a game isn't supported and you want it recommend either changing the `default_manifest` url in the config to point at your custom manifest or contributing to the ludusavi one directly (which you should do by contribing to [pcgamingwiki]).

 Note that the manifest is cached so if you do this you will need to update it with